Table of Contents

 How does the Singapore government help SMEs?

-The Singapore government distributes SME grants to successful grant applicants to aid SMEs.
-The disbursal of SME grants are typically done through agencies.
-Enterprise Singapore , which was formed on 1 April 2018 after International Enterprise Singapore and SPRING came together, is the key Singapore agency championing enterprise growth.
-On top of running the SME Portal , it also offers SME other support functions such as consultation, firm setup and COVID-19 advisory.
+The Singapore government administers and distributes SME grants to successful applicants.
+The disbursal of SME grants in Singapore are typically done through agencies.
+Enterprise Singapore is the key Singapore agency championing enterprise growth.
+It also offers SMEs other non-financial support such as consultation, firm setup, digital programmes and partnership programmes.

-With that in mind, there are a multitude of SME grants available for SMEs to apply for.
-The following grants are organised according to the needs sought by firms.
+There are a multitude of SME grants available for Singapore SMEs to apply for.
+The following grants are organised according to the different needs of businesses.

 Grant for firms seeking overall aid: